byu-transpolab/beam_scenarios/README.md

 # beam_scenarios
+Contains configs and misc files (networks, rh fleets, etc.) for running BEAM.
-Contains configs and sbatch scripts to run BEAM on the BYU supercomputer
+Also sbatch scripts to run BEAM on the BYU supercomputer.